benatfroemming/WindBorne/README.md

 # WindBorne Live Tracker

-This repository is an interactive web application that visualizes the live global positions of WindBorne balloons over the past 24 hours.
-It also shows key analytics and plots of each balloon’s altitude, speed, direction, and local wind conditions.
+This repository hosts an interactive web application that displays the global positions of WindBorne balloons over the past 24 hours in real time.
+It provides detailed analytics and visualizations for each balloon, including altitude, speed, direction, and local wind conditions, offering insights into how wind affects their trajectories.
+Additionally, the visualizations allow for assessment of telematics data consistency and reliability, making it a valuable tool for refining and improving the data pipeline.

 Deployed on GitHub Pages: [https://benatfroemming.github.io/WindBorne](https://benatfroemming.github.io/WindBorne)